 The Flop and Second Round of Betting

-At this time, the dealer burns the top card and turned the next three cards face up in the center of the table.
-This is called the flop and these are called community cards.
+The dealer burns the top card and turns the following three cards face up in the center of the table.
+This is called the Flop, and the cards that are turned are called community cards.
 Players use any combination of their hole cards and the community cards to form their best five-card hand.

 The Turn and Third Round of Betting

 The dealer burns another card and then places a fourth community card face up in the center of the table.
-Another round of betting is conducted at this time, in the same manner as the betting round after the flop.
+This card is known as the Turn.
+Another round of betting is conducted at this time, in the same manner as the betting round after the Flop.

 The River and Last Round of Betting